Some of the links on this site are affiliate links. Read our full disclaimer here.

 Are Hops Profitable To Farm?

-Some people are smaller scale hops farmers who grow the plant for their own home brewing activities.
-In those instances, it is more of a hobby whereas making money is not the aim.
+Some people are smaller-scale hops farmers who grow the plant for their own home brewing activities.
+In those instances, farming hops is more of a hobby, where making money is not the aim.

 A typical seven-barrel batch of beer will require up to ten pounds of hops.
 In recent years, the average yield of dry hops in the US was about 2,000 pounds per acre.

 Studies have shown that global demand for hops will rise by nearly 5% between now and 2025.

 How To Position A High-Quality Small Hops Farm